 Joudi suggests no issue with Miss Daisy and Shaback acting at Expo 2020 as UAE is adapting to Western cultures

-NASSAU, BAHAMAS — Cultural differences between The Bahamas and the United Arab Emirates will not be a priority because the countries seek to expand their diplomatic relationships, assured Tony Salim Joudi, non-resident ambassador for the United Arab Emirates (UAE) and the State of Qatar.
+NASSAU, BAHAMAS — Cultural differences between The Bahamas and the United Arab Emirates aren’t a priority because the countries seek to expand their diplomatic relationships, assured Tony Salim Joudi, non-resident ambassador for the United Arab Emirates (UAE) and the State of Qatar.

 Joudi was responding to questions from members of the media regarding the country’s recent participation at the worldwide cultural exchange Expo 2020 Dubai, UAE, last month.